 Chuck has deployed for the Marine Corps three times now.
 The first two deployments were to exotic Afghanistan, and no family leave was permitted.
-His third deployment is in Australia, and although his situation is vastly different (safer) than prior deployments, I still didn’t anticipate him having a leave block – and definitely not a reliable one.
+His third deployment is to Australia, and although his situation is vastly different (safer) than prior deployments, I still didn’t anticipate that he would have a leave block.

 New Orleans had been on my bucket list for a while.
 Despite living (and not even working) in Georgia for nearly seven months, I never made it over there.
 I loved Savannah and Charleston, so given NOLA’s French influence and notorious pulsating energy – combined with the southern hospitality, architecture, and cuisine I had already grown to love – I knew I had to check it out someday.
 Continue reading

 You know when you see photos of beautiful places on Pinterest or Instagram or wherever, and then you go to visit those places yourself and they’re certainly still beautiful, but not as striking as the heavily enhanced shots you saw on social media?
 Well, Luang Prabang, Laos is not one of those places.
 It is every bit as breathtaking as you would imagine, and it was by far my favorite stop on our Indochina itinerary.
 Continue reading

 It’s perhaps a bit misleading to entitle this post as though we toured Cambodia, because in reality, we only visited Siem Reap.
 I knew we couldn’t leave Asia without seeing one of the world’s greatest wonders, Angkor Wat.
 Despite is reputation for being overwhelmed with tourists, nearly everyone we spoke with said it was worth visiting anyway.
 I took them at their word and booked the flight from Ho Chi Minh City so we could spend two full days in this city of temples.
 Continue reading